About C7

 Get C7 Carthage

-The C7 team has released the second preview of the “Carthage” milestone.
-This is a general enhancement over the “Babylon” release, and recommended for all newcomers.
+The C7 team has released the final version of the v0.2 “Carthage” milestone.
+This is a major enhancement over the “Babylon” release, and our debut with Godot 4.

-New features and AI improvements in this preview:
+New features and improvements in this version include:

 Media files from Civilization III are still required in this milestone.